ammar-tanwar/bloglearnbay/posts/data-science-in-media-hospitality-and-transportation.md

 publish: "Published on"
 published_time: "2022-04-06T13:25:31+05:30"
 modified_time: "2022-04-06T13:25:31+05:30"
-desc: "Data science in the transportation and hospitality industry has been helping a  lot of people to survive and thrive.
-In this blog, you will learn how data science can be implemented to showcase better customer services, optimize operations and make more efficient businesses in such sectors."
+desc: "In this blog, you will learn how data science can be implemented to showcase better customer services, optimize operations and make more efficient businesses."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/dsmh-1.jpg"
 headerAlt: "A banner image titled, 'Data science in Media, Hospitality, and Transportation' shows an illustration of a smartphones, a display and a wifi routing point."